-Additionally, there is a Brainsight TMS neuronavigation system that enables precise and individual navigation of a TMS coil above a specific anatomical area in the brain, as well as imaging-guided navigation of the TMS coil to functionally defined brain regions-of-interest.
+- Brainsight TMS neuronavigation system enables precise and individual navigation of a TMS coil above a specific anatomical area in the brain, as well as imaging-guided navigation of the TMS coil to functionally defined brain regions-of-interest

-We also have a range of sensors that connect to a PowerLab 26T data acquisition device, such as the BioAmp cable that can be used to record EMG signals.
+- A range of sensors that connect to a PowerLab 26T data acquisition device, such as the BioAmp cable that can be used to record EMG signals

-In addition, the TMS laboratory houses a Compumedics Synamps2 EEG system with TMS-compatible EEG caps (EASYCAP) dedicated for concurrent TMS-EEG research.
+- Compumedics SynAmps2 EEG system with TMS-compatible EEG caps (EASYCAP) dedicated for concurrent TMS-EEG research

 Research using TMS at MBI

-Monash University researchers, Professor Alex Fornito, Dr Nigel Rogasch and Dr Tribikram Thapa, are using MBI's TMS equipment and imaging facilities to investigate how the brain is connected, and how to best harness brain plasticity.
+Monash University researchers, Professor Alex Fornito, Dr Nigel Rogasch, Dr Tribikram Thapa and Dr Mana Biabani, are using MBI's TMS equipment and imaging facilities to investigate how the brain is connected, and how to best harness brain plasticity.

 In a separate project, they are applying a multi-modal approach to bridge the gap between molecular, cellular, and system-level explanations of TMS-induced plasticity in humans.
 They are using a combination of molecular genetics, electrophysiology, biophysical modelling, and experimental manipulation to uncover the physiological mechanisms of variability in TMS-induced plasticity across the cerebral cortex.
 Read more about this TMS research.